In control statement

 Current and upcoming regulations put pressure on FMO and require significant attention and effort from its resources.
-New and changed regulations are being monitored on different levels but will be integrated in 2020 in one framework;
+New and changed regulations are being monitored on different levels and are being consolidated under a newly established regulatory monitoring framework in 2021;

 FMO is in the process of further strengthening its internal control framework for front-to-end processes.
-The Business Process Management function and an increase of the level of maturity of internal controls has been established in 2019.
-The implementation of the Control Testing process is on the agenda for 2020;
+An increase of the level of maturity of internal controls has been established in 2020.
+The gradual implementation of the Control Testing process is on the agenda for 2021;

-As FMO has been adding more and complex programs with (relative) new donors like the Green Climate Fund, the European Commission and other investors, an improved risk and control system is implemented to monitor and steer on the progress of the programs and to monitor the quality of reporting on these programs.
+As FMO has been adding more and complex programs with (relatively) new donors like the Green Climate Fund, the European Commission and other investors, an improved risk & control system is being implemented to monitor and steer on the progress of the programs and to monitor the quality of reporting on these programs;

 The annual accounts give a true and fair view of the assets, liabilities, financial position and profits of FMO and its consolidated companies;